ChojoGebutsu/PostgreSQL_Data_Warehouse_Project/README.md

 # Data Warehouse and Analytics Project

-Welcome to the **Data Warehouse and Analytics Project** repository! 🚀
+Welcome to the **PostgreSQL Data Warehouse Solution** repository! 🚀
 This project exemplifies a robust data warehousing and analytics solution, encompassing the building of a data warehouse and the generation of actionable insights.
 Designed as a portfolio piece, it demonstrates industry-leading practices in data engineering and analytics.

 ---